 Coro e Orchestra Ghislieri (Giulio Prandi)

-Coro e Orchestra Ghislieri is an Italian vocal and instrumental ensemble which specialises in the sacred repertoire of the eighteenth century.
+Coro e Orchestra Ghislieri is an Italian vocal and instrumental ensemble, which specialises in the sacred repertoire of the 18th century.
 Founded in 2003 by their conductor, Giulio Prandi, they have performed in prestigious European concert halls and at major international festivals including the BOZAR Music in Brussels, the Internationale Handel-Festspiele in Göttingen, the George Enescu Festival – Bucharest, Ambronay Festival, Auditorium Orchestre National de Lyon, The Arsenal – Metz, Besançon Festival, La Chaise-Dieu Festival, Rouen Opera, Royaumont Foundation, Oude Muziek Utrecht, the De Singel in Antwerp, the AMUZ in Antwerp, MAfestival in Bruges, the MITO Settembre Musica, Stresa Festival, Festival Monteverdi – Cremona and Festival Pergolesi-Spontini – Jesi.

 In 2018, they celebrate their 15th anniversary debuting at the Concertgebouw in Amsterdam.
 In addition to that, in 2018 and 2019 Coro e Orchestra Ghislieri was and will be featured in concerts in Italy, Malta, France, Belgium, Netherlands, Germany, Austria, Norway and Spain.

 After their debut album for Amadeus, they produced a series of CDs for Sony – Deutsche Harmonia Mundi.
 In 2018, a new album devoted to Pergolesi has been published for Arcana (Outhere), with the rare Mass in D Major and the hitherto unrecorded Mottettone Dignas laudes resonemus.

-Coro e Orchestra Ghislieri is the ensemble in residence of the historic Collegio Ghislieri of Pavia, where their artistic development is pursued through rehearsal constantly accompanied by research.
+Coro e Orchestra Ghislieri is the resident ensemble in residence of the historic Collegio Ghislieri of Pavia, where their artistic development is pursued through rehearsal constantly accompanied by research.
 Since 2017, this research has been supported by a Scientific Committee established in partnership with the Musicology and Cultural Heritage Department of the University of Pavia.